ydaniv/quilt/docs/index.rst

 Some of the broader design goals for Fabulous.

-* Standardized developer API for common actions, both in development and deployment
+* Standardized CLI for common actions, both in development and deployment
 * Fabulous does not deal with machine configuration, use a better tool like Salt or Puppet instead